No sudden moves - Canada sticks to measured tack in U.S. trade row

 While the European Union immediately drew up a list of U.S. products from bourbon to blue jeans to hit if Trump follows through on a plan to impose global duties on aluminum and steel, Canada has gone with equivocation.

-"We're making sure we take all discussions around trade with the United States in a measured way," Finance Minister Bill Morneau said on Tuesday.
+Freeland spoke on Wednesday to House of Representatives Speaker Paul Ryan, a prominent Republican critic of the tariffs proposal, said a Canadian government official.
+Trudeau himself called Trump on Tuesday.

-"From our perspective the way to deal with a partner, to deal with our neighbor, is to be constructive.
-We're going to continue to be strong allies of the United States, we're going to continue to be neighbors, and we're taking that as our frame to negotiate for a better outcome."
+CTV news said Canada's ambassador to Washington would be having dinner on Wednesday with White House national security adviser H.R.
+McMaster.
+No one at the embassy was immediately available for comment.

-From the outset, Prime Minister Justin Trudeau has taken a decidedly sunny approach to the unpredictable president, launching an outreach campaign to save NAFTA one encounter at a time with as many U.S. lawmakers, governors and administration officials as possible.
+From the outset, Trudeau has taken a decidedly sunny approach to the unpredictable president, launching an outreach campaign to save NAFTA one encounter at a time with as many U.S. lawmakers, governors and administration officials as possible.

 The Liberal government's approach is largely backed across the political and business spectrum but pressure is building to abandon the measured tone.